pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * What Is Your Racial and Ethnic Identity?
 * Have You Ever Tried to Hide Your Racial or Ethnic Identity?
 * How Often Do You Interact With People of Another Race or   Ethnicity?
-* Do You Ever Talk About Issues of Race and Class With Your Friends?
+* Do You Ever Talk About Issues of Race and Class With Your friends?
 * Is Your Generation Really 'Postracial'?
 * What's the Racial Makeup of Your School?
 * Does Your School Seem Integrated?